Zero-hour contract: Statistics

 As of September 2017, the Office for National Statistics estimated that there are over 900,000 workers on zero-hours contracts (2.9% of the employed workforce), up from 747,000 the previous year, with over 1.8 million such contracts (as some people may have more than one contract), with a further 1.3 million where no hours were worked.
 Some commentators have observed that the number of such contracts may be under-reported, as many people may be confusing them with casual employment, and may not be reporting them as temporary.
 The Chartered Institute of Personnel and Development (CIPD), based on a poll of 1,000 workers, reported in August 2013 that as many as 1 million workers in the United Kingdom, 3–4% of the workforce, work under the terms of a zero-hour contract.
 Based on a survey of 5,000 of its members, Unite, Britain's largest labour union, estimates that as many as 5.5 million workers are subject to zero-hour contracts, 22% of those employed privately.
 The survey, conducted by Mass 1, showed that zero-hour contracts were more prevalent in northwest England, among young workers, and in agricultural work.
-Often workers said that holiday pay was illegally denied, and in most cases sick pay as well.
+Often, workers said that holiday pay was illegally denied, and, in most cases, sick pay as well.
 The National Farmers Union, which represents farmers, supports zero-hour contracts as offering needed flexibility for tasks such as harvesting.

-According to the CIPD research, about 38% of those employed under zero-hours contracts considered themselves to be employed full-time, working 30 hours or more a week.
+According to CIPD research, about 38% of those employed under zero-hours contracts considered themselves employed full-time, working 30 hours or more a week.
 While 66% of those on zero-hours contracts were happy with the hours they worked, 16% felt they did not have an opportunity to work enough hours.
-About 17% of private employers used zero-hours contracts while they were used by 34% of non-profits organisations and 24% of public employers.
-Zero-hours contracts were frequently used in hotels, catering and leisure (48%), education (35%) and healthcare (27%).
+About 17% of private employers used zero-hours contracts, while 34% of non-profit organisations and 24% of public employers did.
+Zero-hours contracts were frequently used in hotels, catering and leisure (48%), education (35%), and healthcare (27%).

-For domiciliary care workers the incidence was reported to be as high as 55.7% of all workers during the period 200812.
+For domiciliary care workers, the incidence was reported to be as high as 55.7% of all workers during the period 200812.

 In 2011, zero-hours contracts were in use in many parts of the UK economy: